Sustainable homes and places

 Our approach

-We can play a part in by increasing the supply of new housing and making our homes affordable to a wide range of people.
+We can play a part in addressing the undersupply of new housing in the UK and we aim to make our homes affordable to a wide range of people.
 Our approach includes:

 • Building houses and apartments to suit a wide range of budgets